ThunderQuoteTeam/XeroPayNowQR/README.md

 The project will be deployed to `/dist`.

 #### Deployment:
 1. Copy and upload the contents of the `dist` folder to your webserver (e.g. `https://www.example.com/paynow/`).
+You can also use [Github Pages](https://pages.github.com/)for hosting if you fork this repository.
+Simply copy the contents of the dist folder to a new `/docs` folder and enable GitHub pages hosting for the working branch.

 2. Visit [Payment Services](https://go.xero.com/Settings/PaymentGateways/) under the Xero organisation settings.